jarrettmeyer/mvcflashmessages/readme.md

 - MVC 3.0
 - NUnit 2.6

+To build the project, run the tests, or create a NuGet package, use [PSake](https://github.com/psake/psake).

 ## Usage

 To use flash messages in your project, first add the NuGet package.
 From your controller, you can add a success message.